KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 -   A minimum of 3 HTML pages:
     -   index.html: Your homepage with an introduction and picture (optional).
     -   about.html: More details about who you are.
-    -   interests.html: Hobbies, interests, or things you’re passionate about.
+    -   interests.html: Hobbies, interests, or things you're passionate about.
 -   A shared navigation bar (on all pages) that lets users click between your pages.
 -   Use of semantic HTML elements where appropriate (`<header>`, `<nav>`, `<main>`, `<section>`, `<article>`, `<footer>`, etc.)
 -   A table to organize information.
 It could be your weekly schedule, your favorite movies/games/books or something else entirely.